 Malapascua Island is a Philippine Island situated in the Visayan Sea.
 6.8 kilometers (4.2mi) across a shallow strait from the northernmost tip of Cebu Island.
 The Island is known for its wide white sand beach, known a Bounty Beach.
 It also has become known for its beautiful coral gardens, coral walls and excellent dive spots, as well as further-out sites including Gato Island, Monad Shoal, and Kemod Shoal.

 The island of Sumilon is located at the southeastern tip of the Municipality of Oslob in Cebu.
-The island has an area of 24 hectares and has clear waters with varying aquamarine hues and white sand beaches in different areas of the island.
-The island is famous throughout the country and around the world for the exceptional beauty of its dive sites.
+It has an area of 24 hectares and has clear waters with varying aquamarine hues and white sand beaches in different areas of the island.
+The island is also famous throughout the country and around the world for the exceptional beauty of its dive sites.
 Sumilon has four major dive sites which are Garden Eel Plaza, Nikki’s Wall, Coral Landscape and Julie’s Rock.
-The island’s diving sites are famous for their superb visibility, stunning reefs and abundance of varied tropical marine species that provide an ideal and memorable dive.
+The island’s diving sites are famous for their superb visibility, stunning reefs as well as the abundance of varied tropical marine species that provide an ideal and memorable dive.
 There are occasional sightings of black tip sharks during dives.

 Sky Diving in Sta.
 Fe Bantayan Island